 Task 1c (Extension 2) - Perceived benefit and risk (within subjects)

-Task 1c, the third condition, asks participants to each of the 18 items on both perceived risk and perceived benefit.
+Task 1c, the third condition, asks participants to rate each of the 18 items on both perceived risk and perceived benefit.
+The ordering of risk and benefit ratings will be counterbalanced by randomizing which one is presented first to participants.
 Participants in this within subjects condition will not proceed to Task 2 and will proceed directly to Task 3 in order to keep duration across participants relatively consistent.

 Task 2: Risk adjustment factor